-Actual July 2020 - June 2021
+Measure Target for 2020/21 Actual July 2020 - June 2021

-On-time completion of, or substantially undertaken annual plan actions

-94% of Annual Plan actions substantially undertaken or completed.
+On-time completion of, or substantially undertaken annual plan actions 94% of Annual Plan actions substantially undertaken or completed.
 All groups of activities to achieve at least 88% of identified actions.

-Partly achieved

-64% of Annual Plan Actions were completed by 30 June 2021.
+Not achieved 59% of Annual Plan Actions were completed by 30 June 2021.
 This includes projects that span over more than one year.
 Whilst the measure was not achieved there was a 12% increase on the 2019/20 result (47%).
 A further 26% of Annual Plan Actions were either underway or nearing completion.
-Some actions were deferred to future years or require other work before they can begin..
+Some actions were deferred to future years or require other work before they can begin

 Council Activity %

 Community Leadership 82%

 Roading and Footpaths 75%

 Water Supply 75%

 Sewerage and Treatment and Disposal of Sewerage 75%

 Stormwater 100%

 Community and Leisure Assets 46%

 Rubbish and Recycling 50%

-Environmental and Regulatory Services 20%
+Environmental and Regulatory 20%

 Community Well-being 56%

-Overall 64%
+Overall 59%

-Completion of capital programme

-85% of planned capital programme expended; all network utilities groups of activities to achieve at least 70% of planned capital expenditure.

-Note: This analysis excludes approved expenditure on emergency repairs to the roading network.

-The total capital programme spend at the end of June 2021 was 47.43%. \$18.1 million of the \$37.2 million budget.
+Completion of capital programme 85% of planned capital programme expended; all network utilities groups of activities to achieve at least 70% of planned capital expenditure.
+Note:This analysis excludes approved expenditure on emergency repairs to the roading network.
+Not achieved The total capital programme spend at the end of June 2021 was 47.43%.
 The capital budget included \$2.3M for land purchase that was not spent as suitable land did not become available.
 Three further projects were integrated into the 3 Waters reform funding with the planned completion date being March 2022.
 These three projects accounted for a further \$4M that now has a delayed completion date of March 2022.
 Other large capital projects such as the Marton Civic Centre and the Taihape amenities block were delayed due to further requests for changes from the community and Council.
 The Mangaweka Bridge and the Bulls Bus Lane and Town Square projects were delayed due to consenting requirements before construction could start.

-Actual July 2020 - June 2021
+Measure

+Target for 2020/21